lubnaasmi/Sentiment_OpenAI_API_Analysis/writeup.md

 What is the most common sentiment observed in your sample of 50 reviews according to your OpenAI labeled data?

-The most common sentiment observed in your sample of 50 reviews according to OpenAI labeled data is negative.
+The most common sentiment observed in your sample of 50 reviews according to OpenAI labeled data is negative.From the gragh plotted, negative sendiments is ~35.

 ## Question 2